-- Since mostly gas grills are placed outdoors, you must always keep it covered.
-You can get grill covers of different shapes and sizes to suit your needs and they are easily available in market.
+- Since most gas grills are placed outdoors, you must always keep it covered.
+You can get grill covers of different shapes and sizes to suit your needs and they are easily available in the market.

-- Follow manufacturer’s instructions and replace grill parts when required.
-Keep warranty information save that is found in purchase book.
+- Follow the manufacturer’s instructions and replace grill parts when required.
+Keep warranty information save that is found in the purchase book.
 Some manufacturers offer a lifetime warranty for some parts.

 - After 5-10 uses, clean your grill thoroughly.

-- Clean the venturies (tubes used to mix air and gas for burners).
-If the venturies are not working properly and have a small blockage, it can result in a fire hazard.
+- Clean the centuries (tubes used to mix air and gas for burners).
+If the venture are not working properly and have a small blockage, it can result in a fire hazard.
 Remove the burner and tube assembly and clean it with soap water solution.
 Take a wire brush for cleaning of holes.
-You can also use tooth pick or a paper clip.
+You can also use a toothpick or a paper clip.
 Let them dry and replace.

 - Store LP containers in a secure place in a proper upright position.
 Never leave them in cars.